-Joseph R. Williams is a partner at Pollock Begg Komar Glasser & Vertz LLC.
-His diverse, comprehensive family law practice includes all types of economic cases, custody and visitation, protection from abuse and support.
-Joe’s legal fortitude is evident in and out of the courtroom.
-He thrives on the challenges that arise with each unique client situation.
+Joseph R. Williams is a partner at Pollock Begg with a diverse, comprehensive family law practice including divorce and equitable distribution cases, custody and visitation, protection from abuse and support.
+Joe’s legal fortitude is evident in and out of the courtroom and he thrives on the challenges that arise with each unique client situation.

-Known for his charisma and charm outside the courtroom, Joe is a tenacious litigator, respected by his peers and recognized for his courtroom successes.
-Joe has tried many cases throughout western Pennsylvania and has argued before the Pennsylvania Superior Court.
+With collaborative training and certification from the Collaborative Law Association of Southwestern Pennsylvania, he is well poised to negotiate and keep a case out of court.
+However, Joe also is a tenacious litigator, respected by his peers and recognized for his courtroom successes.
+He has tried many cases throughout western Pennsylvania and has argued before the Pennsylvania Superior Court.

 Joe received a bachelor’s degree in psychology from Bethany College in 2006.
-He received his doctorate of law from the Duquesne University School of Law in June 2009, where he remains active and is a member of the Board of Governors for the alumni association.
+He received his doctorate of law from the Duquesne University School of Law in June 2009, where he remains active in the alumni association and previously served as president of its Board of Governors.

 In addition to his involvement with the local bar, Joe is active in the Pennsylvania Bar Association.
-He is currently serving as a member of the PBA Family Law Section Council and has previously represented Allegheny County on the executive council of the PBA Young Lawyers Division.
+He has served as a member of the PBA Family Law Section Council and was the Family Law Section program chair in 2019.
+Joe has previously represented Allegheny County on the executive council of the PBA Young Lawyers Division.

-With a natural knack for public speaking, Joe frequently lectures on family law topics as well as issues affecting young lawyers.
-He has served as a faculty member for Pennsylvania Bar Institute and as a moderator and panelist for various seminars within the PBI and ACBA.
+With a natural talent for public speaking, Joe frequently lectures on family law topics as well as issues affecting attorneys.
+He has served as a faculty member for Pennsylvania Bar Association and as a moderator and panelist for various seminars within the PBA and ACBA.

 Face to Face